sara-service/workshop/Install_and_Configure_DSpace6_for_SARA.md

-# How to Install anc Configure DSpace6 for SARA using bwCloud Scope
+# Install & Configure DSpace6 for SARA using bwCloud Scope

 ## Intro